7 Myths About HIAB Training in 2021

 |Myth 4: You’ll become great at the claw game in the arcade

 Okay, so this may not be an entirely serious assumption, but no, just no.

-We are very sorry to be the ones to inform you, but the two are not the same, and the skillsets are not interchangeable.
-You won’t suddenly be able to impress all the girls at the arcade.
+We are very sorry to be the ones to inform you, but the two are not the same, and the skill sets are not interchangeable.
+You won’t suddenly be able to impress all your friends at the arcade.